 Hi.
 I’m Mark Forrester, an English born South African.
-A designer turned entrepreneur.
+An entrepreneurially minded designer.
 A husband and a dad.

 - 2004-2005 – After graduating from university I started my first business, with 2 fellow graduates.
 Gravit8 – an I.T business solutions company.
-The company is still going strong without me.
+The company is still going strong.

 - 2008 – I helped my wife launch African Cartel.
 Helping traffic light artists sell their work online.
 Our short film appeared on CNN.